-Real bread only needs four ingredients: good flour, water, salt and yeast.
-Baking your own ensures you avoid all the unnecessary chemicals used in industrial bread.
+Real bread only needs three ingredients: organic flour, water and salt: the wild yeast leaven comes from fermenting the flour with water.
+If you use baker’s yeast instead of natural leaven, then that’s four ingredients.
+Baking your own bread ensures you avoid all the unnecessary chemicals used in industrial bread.
 It also makes you happy.
 Sharing it with family and friends makes you even happier!
 Baking bread to sell not only gives your local community a healthier alternative but gives you a chance to earn money at home doing something truly rewarding.

 Given the times we are living in, we believe that it is not only possible but important for individuals and families to become more self-reliant.
 Baking is a simple way of doing that.